mmmmcoffee/security/privilege_escalation_-_linux.md

 ### NFS Share

 If you find that a machine has a NFS share you might be able to use that to escalate privileges.
 Depending on how it is configured.
+You may have to check out if it has no_root_squash enabled?
+Look at NFSpy, it may be able to find it for you. https://github.com/bonsaiviking/NfSpy

 ```
 # First check if the target machine has any NFS shares